 Serious health risks of smokeless tobacco include:

-- increased heart rate, high blood pressure, and irregular heartbeat
+- heart problems, including increased heart rate, high blood pressure, and irregular heartbeat

 - higher chances of heart attacks and strokes